mr-kamlesh-527/springboot-bookstore-api/README.md

 Pass JWT token in requests to access secured endpoints Swagger UI can be used for convenient testing

-**Future Improvements (Optional)**
+🧪 Testing Tips
+Use Postman or Swagger UI
+Register a user → Login → Get JWT token → Test secured APIs Add JWT to Authorization header in each request

+💡 Future Enhancements
-Add email notifications and password reset
+Email verification & password reset
-Implement frontend with React or Angular
-Add comprehensive unit and integration tests
-Integrate payment gateway for orders
-Add Docker support for easy deployment
+Docker support

-**Contact**
+Payment gateway integration
+React/Angular frontend
+Unit & integration tests

+📧 Contact
-For questions or support, please contact: [kbc9553@gmail.com]
+For questions or feedback:
+📩 kbc9553@gmail.com